goodtohear/fancybox-rails/README.md

 Use [fancybox 1.3.4](http://fancybox.net/) with rails 3.1 asset pipeline.

+## Note

+In this fork Fancybox 1.3.4 was patched to work with jQuery 1.9+, see [this Stackoverflow solution](http://stackoverflow.com/a/14344290).

 ## Installation

 This gem vendors jquery fancybox for Rails 3.1 and greater.
 The files